opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 * `username: resource_sharing_test_user_alice`
 * with role `analytics_team`

-then Security limits the result set to documents where `all_shared_principals` contains:
+then the Security plugin limits the result set to documents where `all_shared_principals` contains:

 * `user:resource_sharing_test_user_alice`
 * or `role:analytics_team`
 * or a wildcard such as `user:*` for public visibility

-To make this work in a future-proof way:
+To make this work in a future-proof way, the implementation follows these principles:

-* Plugins declare themselves as `IdentityAwarePlugin` so they can use their plugin subject to access system indices.
+* Plugins declare themselves as `IdentityAwarePlugin` so they can use their plugin subject to access system indexes.
 * The plugin uses its plugin client instead of stashing thread context manually.
 * The Security plugin injects the DLS filter automatically.

-Here is a snippet from anomaly-detection plugin for usage of PluginClient to perform search:
+The following is a code snippet from the Anomaly Detection plugin that demonstrates `PluginClient` usage for search operations:

 ```java
 public void search(SearchRequest request, String resourceType, ActionListener<SearchResponse> actionListener) {